Cold Email Deliverability: How to Land in the Inbox

 After your domain is properly warmed up, the key to protecting your reputation is consistency.
 Sending emails in huge, unpredictable bursts is a major red flag for ISPs.
 A sudden, massive spike in volume from your domain can look a lot like a spam attack, even if your content is perfect.
 Instead, aim for a predictable sending pattern.
 It’s far better to send 500 emails every day for a week than to send 3,500 all at once on a Friday.
 When you do need to increase your volume, do it gradually.
 A steady, planned approach to scaling your outreach ensures you don't undo all the hard work you put into building your sender reputation.

-Monitor Your Warm-Up Progress
+How to Track Your Warm-Up Progress

 Warming up your infrastructure isn't a passive activity.
 You need to actively monitor your progress to ensure everything is on track and address issues before they become major problems.
 Keep a close eye on your open rates, click-through rates, and reply rates; a sudden drop in these metrics could signal a deliverability issue.
 It's also crucial to regularly check your domain and IP reputation.
 You can use tools like Google Postmaster Tools to monitor your domain’s health with Gmail.
 This proactive monitoring allows you to spot and fix deliverability risks early, ensuring your warm-up process is successful and your emails continue to land where they belong.

-Build a Strong Sender Reputation
+How to Build a Strong Sender Reputation

 Once your technical foundation is solid, the real work begins.
 Think of your sender reputation as your credit score with internet service providers (ISPs) like Gmail and Outlook.
 A good score means your emails are trustworthy and likely to land in the inbox.
 A bad score sends you straight to the spam folder, or worse, gets your emails blocked entirely.
 This reputation isn't built overnight; it's the sum of your sending habits over time.